 IS THERE ANYTHING FOR CHILDREN?

-If you are a part of Growth Group that meets on Sunday nights, there will be a particular strategy depending on the number and age of children in the group.
-Contact the group leader for details.
+If you are a part of a Growth Group, there will be a particular strategy depending on the number and age of children in the group.
+You will need to contact the group leader for details.